 Solid Waste - The program for centralized collection of toxic household and commercial wastes shall be maintained.
-Also, continue to request the Solid
+Continue to request that the Solid

-Waste Authority of Palm Beach County (SWA) to maintain a program for refuse separation within the Town.
+Waste Authority of Palm Beach County (SWA) maintain a program for refuse separation within the Town.

-Stormwater Management - Initiate discussions with the Northern Palm Beach County Improvement District (NPBCID) to evaluate the benefits to the Town by joining the Improvement District as a separate drainage unit.
-Benefits to the Town could be both from an engineering standpoint by having a Water Management Plan prepared, which is a legislative requirement for all units within a Drainage or Water Improvement District, as well as, from a financial standpoint by providing certain potential tax advantages to the Town.
-Institute a program of annual inspections of the drainage system throughout Town as a means of monitoring the efficiency of the system.
+Stormwater Management -Institute a program of annual inspections of the drainage system throughout Town as a means of monitoring the efficiency of the system.
 Results of the inspections and other general assessments of the drainage system serving Juno Beach shall be identified as required in its annual National Pollutant Discharge Elimination System (NPDES) Report.
 Any deficiencies requiring upgrades or new capital improvements shall be reflected, as appropriate, in the 5-Year Schedule of Improvements.